RascalSoftware/RAT-Docs/source/advanced/resampling.rst

 borrowed from signal processing called Adaptive Resampling (AR).

 AR is an interactive process which aims to find the lowest number of points that will best describe a curve.
 It does this by adding points where the angle between neighbouring points becomes smaller than a threshold value.
-So, it adds more points where the signal is changing most strongly (in order to capture all details of the curvature).
+So, it adds more points where the signal's gradient is changing most strongly (in order to capture all details of the curvature).
 So, for a cosine wave, the resampled points cluster at the regions of the largest curvature:

 .. image:: ../images/advanced/adaptiveSpPic.png